Stuart Findlay

-Stuart John Findlay (born 14 September 1995) is a Scottish professional footballer who plays as a centre-back for club Hearts, on loan from club Oxford United.
+Stuart John Findlay (born 14 September 1995) is a Scottish professional footballer who plays as a centre-back for club Heart of Midlothian.
 He has previously represented the Scotland national team at senior level.

+Early life

+Stuart John Findlay was born on September 14, 1995 in the Glasgow suburb of Baillieston.
+He attended Trinity High School in Rutherglen and was in the same year group as fellow Celtic youth team player Dom Thomas, who broke through as a professional with Motherwell and was later a teammate at Kilmarnock.

 Club career

 Celtic

 Findlay came through the youth system at Celtic, making his first-team debut in a friendly against Norwich City.
 He also captained Celtic at under-17 level, and featured regularly for the Development side, taking part in the UEFA Youth League and the English Premier League International Cup.

 Greenock Morton (loan)

 In January 2014, Findlay signed for Greenock Morton on loan until the end of the season.
 He made his debut on 1 February in a 1–1 draw against league leaders Falkirk, turning in an impressive performance.
 Morton spent most of the season in an unsuccessful struggle against relegation, but Findlay continued to show promise.
 Morton lost 2–1 away at Raith Rovers on 15 March, but Findlay's pace and positional sense restricted Raith's goalscoring chances, and his overall performance was described as showing "composure beyond his years".
 His spell at Morton ended on an embarrassing note, however, his side losing 10–2 against Hamilton Accies in their last game of the season, including a Findlay own goal.